-During this year a total of twenty-three individual undergraduate students participated in research activities of various types with department faculty members.
+During this year a total of twenty individual undergraduate students participated in research activities of various types with department faculty members.
+This is a remarkable achievement, given the restrictions imposed by the COVID-19 pandemic.
 In addition, one graduate student in the College of Education was mentored by two physics faculty members.
 All physics majors who desired such an experience were accommodated, thus achieving the target for this goal.